630.474.6700

 College Education Expenses

-Oak Brook Child Support Lawyers Handling Issues with College Education Expenses
+Oak Brook Child Support Lawyer Handling Issues With College Education Expenses

-Whether your child is years away from attending college or just a few months, allocating financial responsibility for college expenses may be something you need to consider today.
+Whether your child is years away from attending college or just a few months from leaving, allocating financial responsibility for college expenses may be something you need to consider today.

 • The present and future financial needs of both parents, including savings for retirement;